Pope Sylvester II: Legends

 The legend of Gerbert grows from the work of the English monk William of Malmesbury in De Rebus Gestis Regum Anglorum and a polemical pamphlet, Gesta Romanae Ecclesiae contra Hildebrandum, by Cardinal Beno, a partisan of Emperor Henry IV who opposed Pope Gregory VII in the Investiture Controversy.
-According to the legend, Gerbert, while studying mathematics and astrology in the Muslim cities of Córdoba and Seville, was accused of having learned sorcery.
-Gerbert was supposed to be in possession of a book of spells stolen from an Arab philosopher in Spain.
+According to the legend, Gerbert traveled to Spain in order to further his knowledge of the lawful arts, as defined by the quadrivium.
+Gerbert quickly became more knowledgeable than anyone around him in mathematics, astronomy, and astrology.
+This is the point in William of Malmesbury's testimony where Gerbert is said to have begun learning the dark arts.
+During Gerbert's time in Spain, he was said to live with a Saracen philosopher, who was responsible for giving this knowledge to Sylvester.
+This knowledge was first obtained through using money and promises as bartering chips for the philosoper's books, which Gerbert translated and learned from.
+Despite his efforts, there was one book that Gerbert was not able to coax from the philosopher.
+This book was said to contain all of the knowledge the Saracen philosopher had on the dark arts.
+After resorting to using wine, and intimacy with his daughter, Gerbert was able to steal the book from under the philosopher's pillow while he slept.
 Gerbert fled, pursued by the victim, who could trace the thief by the stars, but Gerbert was aware of the pursuit, and hid hanging from a wooden bridge, where, suspended between heaven and earth, he was invisible to the magician.

 Gerbert was supposed to have built a brazen head.
 This "robotic" head would answer his questions with "yes" or "no".
 He was also reputed to have had a pact with a female demon called Meridiana, who had appeared after he had been rejected by his earthly love, and with whose help he managed to ascend to the papal throne (another legend tells that he won the papacy playing dice with the Devil).